matttoensing/sweater-weather/README.md

 ## Usage

 Great!
 Now that you have all the API keys, you are ready to run the application.
 I recommend using <a href="https://www.postman.com/">Postman</a> for all your API needs as a developer, however local host will do as well.
 From the command line, run `rails s` to start your local server.
 Now that the server has been fired up, you can checkout all the endpoints in postman.
 Use the url `http://localhost:3000` in postman to send requests to your server.
-A detailed list of the endpoints that are available within this application are in the table below.
+A detailed list of the endpoints that are available within this application are listed below.

 <!-- ROADMAP -->